Skip to main content

 • Structure:

-• Outer Dict[str, ...]: Model names.
+• Outer Dict[str, ...]: Model name.

 • Example:

-# Print description information for all model files
+# Print descriptions for all input tensors

 print(model.input_descs)